Arpittak/vendorprcurementapp/README.md

 npm install
+npx playwright install

-Run the server with nodemon:
+Run the server with nodemon: nodemon server.js

 This will start the server and automatically restart it when you make changes to the code.

-npm run dev

 Frontend Setup (Client)